 When you lease a furnished residential property, the limit for security deposits in California is capped at a maximum of three month’s rent.
 The limit is capped at a maximum of two months’ rent when the unit is an unfurnished residential property.

-In addition, if the tenant has a waterbed, the law permits landlords to charge an extra 50% of the rent.
+In addition, if the tenant has a waterbed, the laws permit landlords to charge an extra 50% of the rent.

 2. Nonrefundable Fees

-By definition, all deposits are refundable.
-However, some states allow landlords to charge non-refundable deposits as well.
+By definition, all security deposits are refundable.
+However, some states allow landlords to charge non-refundable security deposits as well.
 An example of a nonrefundable fee could be a fee for having a pet in the unit.

 So, does the state allow non-refundable fees?
 No, it doesn’t.
 All deposits are refundable to tenants at the end of their lease term.

 3. Storing a Tenant's Deposit in California

 Some states may have rules regarding how landlords should keep a tenant’s deposit.
-For example, in Florida, a landlord may choose to post a surety bond for the amount of deposit.
+For example, in Florida, a landlord may choose to post a surety bond for the amount of the deposit.
 A landlord may also choose to keep it in either an interest or non-interest-yielding account.

-However, Under California law, there are no specific rules that landlords must heed to when storing a tenant’s security deposit.
+However, Under State law, there are no specific rules that landlords must heed to when storing a tenant’s security deposit.

 4. Notice After Full Security Deposit Receipt

-California landlords are not required by law to write a notice to a tenant regarding receipt of their deposit.
+Under California law, landlords are not required to write a proper notice to a tenant regarding receipt of their deposit.

 5. Reasons to Withhold a Tenant’s Security Deposit in California

-Under certain conditions, a landlord may keep all or a portion of a tenant’s security deposit.
+Under certain conditions, a landlord may keep all or a portion of a tenant’s deposit.
 In the state of California, common reasons include:

-- To replace damaged or lost furniture or personal property
+- To return personal items or replace damaged or lost furniture

 - To make repairs